stellar-deprecated/docs/guides/concepts/federation.md

 }
 ```

-If redirect is needed the federation server should return `3xx` http status code and immediately redirect user to the correct URL using `Location` header.
+If a redirect is needed the federation server should return `3xx` http status code and immediately redirect the user to the correct URL using the `Location` header.

-When record has not been found `404 Not Found` http status code should be returned.
+When a record has not been found `404 Not Found` http status code should be returned.

 Every other http status code will be considered an error.
 The body should contain error details: